hamsternipples/nosedocs/abraham-now.md

 therefore my theory is then, that the location of the receiving organ is "open" so it's getting it's signal more from source than from the other person. you can see how woman's bodies are structured in such a way that this is more likely to occur if they are first to orgasm. for gay men, this may actually be easier to accomplish. hands do have an effect too, so stimulating the clitoris/penis with the hand does translate the energy from whomever's hands (left or right -- there's likely a difference) into reality, too.. so like animation/movement matters and rough stimulation can make rougher results, I would imagine.

 (I think I had a dream about this concept when I was waking up, cause I remember I was thinking about it when I awoke)

+[1]: all of this is clear as mud to me too.
+I don't really see it.
+I can only try to describe the concept, so in reality, I cannot visualise the circuit until I feel it out a bit better.
+I'll probably need to draw it out on paper and create a schematic to explain what I mean here. however, what I do know is that both sides of the circuit has what seems to be a tesla coil (maybe with a third coil?), and a magnifying transmitter are involved. they interact with each other, and athough both sides of the circuit are nearly identical (or identical), one of them is stimulated by electricity from the ether (and probably has a virtual ground) and the other one is stimulated with electricity from the wall (and likely has a real ground). the one stimulated from the ether should be the dominant/emissive one, and the one connected to the ground is the receiver.
+I'll figure it out eventually, but I think it's something like that.